heir03Z/Final-Project/README.md

 ---

-Clone the two folders to your computer
+Clone the two folders to your computer by clicking on the green "Code" button on the top right corner and select the way you would like to clone the code.
+Then you can open the folders with your editor.

 ---